 Staff Profile

-• Brett Baxter first studied Sport and Exercise Science BSc (Hons) at University of Essex.
-After graduating in 2017, he went on to pursue an MSc in Sports Biomechanics at Loughborough University.
+• Brett first studied Sport and Exercise Science BSc (Hons) at University of Essex.
+After graduating in 2017, he went on to pursue an MSc in Sports Biomechanics at Loughborough University and graduated in 2018.
+Following his MSc, Brett completed a PhD in 2024, titled “The Acute, Training, and Detraining Effects of Eccentric Resistance Exercise on Older Adults’ Muscular Function and Structure”.

-Brett is an Associate Fellow of The Higher Education Academy and Postgraduate Member of The Physiological Society.
+Brett is a Fellow of The Higher Education Academy (FHEA) and a Member of the European College of Sport Science (ECSS).

 • Anatomy and Human Movement